libp2p/specs/relay/DCUtR.md

         address.
       - This will result in a QUIC connection where `A` is the client and `B` is the server.
-6. On failure go back to step (2), reusing the same stream opened in (1).
+6. On failure go back to step (1).
 Inbound peers (here `B`) SHOULD retry twice (thus a total of 3 attempts) before considering the upgrade as failed.

 The purpose of the `Sync` message and `B`'s timer is to allow the two peers to synchronize so that they perform a simultaneous open that allows hole punching